3.8 million live websites use WooCommerce. That’s 0.2% of all websites but 6.8% of the top million.

 You can install WooCommerce directly from the WordPress dashboard by clicking Add New button in Plugins section.
 After activating WooCommerce, you follow the setup wizard to complete the initial configuration.
 There, you can also set up payments and shipping options.

 Then you can start building your store data by adding products to WooCommerce and customizing single product pages.

 Every business has its own preference.
-So don’t expect WooCommerce native plugins will cover all your demands.
+So don’t expect the WooCommerce core plugin will cover all your demands.
 Look for other extensions to do special tasks that your online or hybrid shop needs.

-That said, here are our suggestions which are available on Codecanyon and have Envato license standard.
+That said, here are our suggestions which are available on Codecanyon and have Envato license standards.
 Buying from here, you can pay once, use and get updates for your lifetime:

 WooCommerce Page Builder – Recommended for websites using WPBakery page builder.
 This plugin allows you to re-design your shop layouts in WPBakery backend and frontend interface.